Tebs-Lab/check-suming/exercises/05-collision-attack.md

 ## Your Tasks

-You're going to create several hash collision attacks with increasing difficulty.
+You're going to create 3 hash collision attacks with increasing difficulty.

 First we're going to create an attack with very no restrictions on output, against an exceptionally weak hash algorithm.
 Then we're going to restrict the output to alpha characters.
 Then we're going to make the hash function a little better and continue to use the restricted character set.
-These first 3 exercises are to get you thinking about collisions in general.

-Once we've successfully crafted a few collision attacks using arbitrary data, we're going to put a further restriction on the data: you must send something __useful__.
+For a bonus challenge, consider this further restriction on the data: you must send something __useful__.
 For example, checksums are frequently used as a digital signature on secure content.
 We're going to simulate "breaking" the signature of something sent to JSON.stringify.
 Specifically, you're going to attempt to change the userId in cookies like this one:

 ```js
 let data = {